Vehicle registration plates of France: Colour and dimensions

 Registration plates issued after 2009 must be displayed in accordance with the 9 February 2009 Order (Arrêté du 9 février 2009).
 They must be made of reflex-reflecting material, white at the front and rear, with black non-reflecting characters.
 Characters may be displayed on one or two lines.
 The industry standard size number plate is 520 × 110 mm or 520 × 120 mm if it includes a horizontal cartouche to display information about the car dealer.
 The left side of the plate must contain a blue band with the letter F for France under the stars of the European flag.
 A similar band must be present on the right side to display a department code and the symbol of the region where the département is located.

 The positioning of the characters on the plate is fully regulated but there is no official typeface.
 The law provides guidelines: characters must be sans serif, monospaced and without any opening on closed characters.

 In some cases, colours may vary.
 Vehicles registered as classic cars can carry black plates with silver or white characters and without the blue bands on the sides.
 Vehicles in transit on French territory must carry a red plate with white characters.
 Instead of the regional code, the right hand band displays the expiry date of the plate.
 Vehicles purchased in the free trade zones of Gex and Savoie also carry red plates, but with the regional code.
 Diplomatic vehicles carry green plates with orange or white characters.
 Vehicles owned by the French Forces and Civilian Elements stationed in Germany (FFECSA) carry a pale blue plate with white characters.
+Since 2026, temporary plates have a pink background, with the regional code replaced by the expiration date, in an attempt to simplify road checks.

 Motorcycles and mopeds have to display a rear plate.
 Motorcycle plates have the same colour and general design as the usual vehicle plates.